 Pour 8 oz. of boiled water over a tea bag in a ceramic cup.
 Cover cup and steep 10-15 minutes.
 Water temperature, covering your cup and steeping time greatly influence the yield of beneficial components that end up in your teacup.
 Then queeze the tea bag to release the remaining herbs.
 Drink 2-3 cups late in the day and 1/2 hour before bedtime.

-You may have to try Valerian tea yourself to find out if this sleep tea is effective for you as a natural sleep aid.
+You may have to try Valerian tea or other sleep promoting teas for yourself to find out if they are effective for you as a natural sleep aid.

 Get practical advice on how to fall asleep, stay asleep and to get deep sleep.
 It's free so sign up here: